Toothwitch/Proxer-Chrome-Extension/README.md

 ####Other info
 I do not own the proxer.me logo.
 All rights go to the owner and admins of the website.
 If you disagree with this, please contact me and i will take it out.

+Also i'm sorry if there are still JS alerts in there... they are just some debug points i didn't take out before releasing